 Vermeer, differently from his contemporaries, made extensive use lapis lazuli, a semi-precious stone used in the production the costly natural ultramarine.
 In any case, Vermeer had no lack of either the materials or the knowledge necessary to produce the highest quality paints.

 - In 1841, the American painter J. Goffe Rand patented a tube made of sheet tin.
 The following year the English firm of Winsor & Newton changed the patent by improving the cap and put tube colors on the market.
-The 19th century saw other innovations in paint manufacture, including the industrial grinding of pigments and the use of fats and paraffins as additives.
+The nineteenth century saw other innovations in paint manufacture, including the industrial grinding of pigments and the use of fats and paraffins as additives.
 Both of these inventions improved consistency and uniformity of products, especially oil paints.
 Henceforth, one could butter a canvas with colors, and all would flow on in the same smooth manner.
 From: Colors, The Story of Dyes and Pigments, Francois Delamare and Bernard Guineau, Abrams, 200', p.
 115

 - Koos Levy-van Halm, "Where did Vermeer Buy His Painting Materials?
 Theory and Practice", Vermeer Studies, Eds.
 Ivan Gaskell and Michiel Jonker, New Haven and London, 1998, p.
 139.